Eastern Arc Mountains

-The Eastern Arc Mountains is a chain of mountains found in Kenya and Tanzania.
+The Eastern Arc Mountains are a chain of mountains found in Kenya and Tanzania.
 The chain runs from northeast to southwest, with the Taita Hills being in Kenya and the other ranges being in Tanzania.
 They are delimited on the southwest by the fault complex represented by the Makambako Gap that separates them from the Kipengere Range.
 To the northeast, they are delimited by more recent volcanism represented by Mount Kilimanjaro.
-The chain is considered a Tentative World Heritage Site.
+The chain is considered a tentative World Heritage Site.

 Mountain ranges

-The Eastern Arc Mountains forms a roughly crescent-shaped arc and consists of:
+The Eastern Arc Mountains form a roughly crescent-shaped arc and consist of: